SAVE THE DATE

-2025 Pinnacle Award
+2026 Pinnacle Award

 In 1987, the Pinnacle Awards was established by the Mayor’s Commission on the Status of Women (now the Tulsa’s Women Commission) to celebrate the important contributions of women to the City of Tulsa.
 The event honored women who were exemplary leaders in the Tulsa community and demonstrated both professional success and commitment to service.

 In 2015, the Tulsa’s Women Commission, forged a partnership with YWCA Tulsa’s event Women of the Year recognizing women who were role models and embodied their mission of eliminating racism, empowering women, standing up for social justice, and helping families.
-Over the last thirty years we have collectively honored more than 200 women, sharing their stories, amplifying their voices, recognizing their service, and congratulating them on their achievements.
+Over the last thirty-seven years we have collectively honored more than 250 women, sharing their stories, amplifying their voices, recognizing their service, and congratulating them on their achievements.

 Nomination Forms

-2025 Pinnacle Chair
+2026 Pinnacle Chair

 Additional Information